DerouichAbdessalam/data_wranglers_wikispeedia/index.md

 - 256,585 successful attempts paths where the target was reached
 - 149,250 unsuccessful attempts

-Since we're trying to leverage the player behaviour to map their cognitive patterns, we need to take a stop and analyze what makes a difference between successful and unsuccessful players.
+Since we're trying to leverage the player's behaviour to map their cognitive patterns, we need to take a stop and analyze what makes a difference between successful and unsuccessful players.
 Do successful players simply "know better" or is there something deeper in the works ?